cszach/free-tshirts/README.md

 - Help make a website!
 - Help make personalized badges for contributors
 - Add emojis to this README
-- Fix other contributors' mistakes
+- Fix other contributor's mistakes

 There are even more things you can do.
 It's all up to your creativity!
 How creative are you?
 Let's see!